mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 ### Testing

-The Ruby driver (>= 1.0.6) includes some unit tests for verifying replica set behavior.
+The Ruby driver (>= 1.1.5) includes unit tests for verifying replica set behavior.
 They reside in *tests/replica_sets*.
-You can run them individually with the following rake tasks:
+You can run them as a group with the following rake task:

-    rake test:replica_set_count
-    rake test:replica_set_insert
-    rake test:pooled_replica_set_insert
-    rake test:replica_set_query
+    rake test:rs

-Make sure you have a replica set running on localhost before trying to run these tests.
+The suite will set up a five-node replica set by itself and ensure that driver behaves correctly even in the face of individual node failures.
+Node that the `mongod` executable must be in the search path for this to work.

 ### Further Reading